 Walk the grounds of the former royal residence at the Grand Palace

-When you get to the end of Khao San Road, it’s time to visit the Grand Palace.
+When you get to the end of Khao San Road, it’s time to continue your one day in Bangkok with a visit the Grand Palace.
 Head south toward Phan Phiphop Lila Junction.
 It’s one of the busiest intersections and you may not want to cross it on foot.

 Another option is to ride a tuk-tuk to the Grand Palace.
 The trip will only take a few minutes and you can stare out at the sites as your driver zips past vehicles and pedestrians.

 If you decide to walk, the trip goes quickly after the junction.
 You just take the main road south and you’ll see the top of the decadent palace in the distance.